deepakkumarnd/deepakkumarnd.github.io/_posts/2015-01-12-creating-ruby-module-function-using-module_function.md

 ---
 layout: post
-title: "Creating ruby module function using 'module_function'"
+title: "An easy way to create module functions"
 description: "creating ruby module function using 'module_function'"
 category:
 tags: [ruby module]
 ---
 {% include JB/setup %}

-While going through rake source code I came across a function named module_function.
+While going through **rake** source code I came across a function named **module_function**.
 I googled about it and came to know that it provides an easy way to create module functions where the receiver is the module itself.
-Take an example of a Sample module.
+Take an example of a ___Sample___ module.

     module Sample
       def random_string